yosi-dediashvili/SubiT/design/development.md

 We'll use two built-in mechanism of python for tests in SubiT.

 1. [doctest](https://docs.python.org/2/library/doctest.html) - for testing
-single function regarding their api.
+single functions regarding their api.
+These tests will cover simple tasks, like verifying that exceptions are raised, and the right output is returned etc.
 2. [unittest](https://docs.python.org/2/library/unittest.html) - for testing
-module flow and such
+module flow and more complex function/module behavior.